tomas-fryza/avr-course/Labs/03-gpio/README.md

 | `float`    |  | -3.4e+38, ..., 3.4e+38 | Single-precision floating-point |
 | `void`     |  |  |  |

-Any function in C contains a declaration (function prototype), a definition (block of code, body of the function) and we can call such function.
+Any function in C contains a declaration (function prototype), a definition (block of code, body of the function); each declared function can be executed (called).

 Study [this article](https://www.programiz.com/c-programming/c-user-defined-functions) and complete the missing sections in the following user defined function declaration, definition, and call.